webmechanics/helpme_cms/README.md

 #### TODO

-* Add simple file-manager
+* Add simple file-manager DONE
-* Write complete documentation about installation & usage
+* Write complete documentation about installation & usage IN PROCESS

 Full documenttation will be available soon :)